allan9595/React-Gallery-Treehouse/README.md

 ## Note
 If you want to see the loading indicator, change the network throttling in your browser.

-Please not that the ./config_prod here is for the heroku deployment purposes, it is not the actual API key.
+Please note that the ./config_prod here is for the Heroku deployment purpose.
+It is not the actual API key.
 You would have to get your own API key as I mentioned before.

 ## Video Walkthrough